PetervanLunteren/EcoAssist/README.md

   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/banner.png" width=100% height="auto" />
 </p>

-*UPDATE August 2022: EcoAssist 2.0 has now adopted the newest MegaDetector model which is more accurate and about 2.5 times faster than the old one.*
+*UPDATE August 2022: EcoAssist 2.0 has now adopted the new MegaDetector MDv5 model which is more accurate and about 2.5 times faster than the old one.*

 EcoAssist is an application designed to make life easier for wildlife ecologists who work with cameratrap data.
 I know how time-consuming it can be to analyse every image.
 Thanks to the good people at <a href="https://github.com/microsoft/CameraTraps/blob/main/megadetector.md">MegaDetector</a>, there is a  model which can recognise animals in camera trap images in a variety of terrestrial ecosystems so that you don't have to wade through all the empty images.
 The only problem with this model is that you need to know a bit of coding before you can use it.
 That is where EcoAssist comes in handy.
 It's a small program which makes it easy for everybody.